 URGENT

-Summary: The City should reject the proposed Real-Time Intelligence Center and Axon/Fusus surveillance expansion unless it first establishes meaningful transparency, public oversight, and enforceable guardrails around how surveillance technologies are used.
+Original Summary: The City should reject the proposed Real-Time Intelligence Center and Axon/Fusus surveillance expansion unless it first establishes meaningful transparency, public oversight, and enforceable guardrails around how surveillance technologies are used.

-The facts: City Council is being asked to approve funding and purchasing authority connected to a new Real-Time Intelligence Center (RTIC) and Axon/Fusus surveillance platform for the Asheville Police Department.
+The Facts: City Council is being asked to approve funding and purchasing authority connected to a new Real-Time Intelligence Center (RTIC) and Axon/Fusus surveillance platform for the Asheville Police Department.

 The proposal includes approximately $1.14 million in federal funding and would expand the Asheville Police Department (APD)’s ability to integrate: